remp2020/remp2020.github.io/index.md

 - We deprecated iframe-based use of sales funnels.
 We highly recommend to use direct funnels.
 See [README](https://github.com/remp2020/crm-salesfunnel-module#iframe-deprecation-in-sales-funnels).
 - We started implementation on full refunds.
 System now allows you to implement `RefundableInterface` in your payment gateways which allows direct refunds from the system.
 At the moment, none of the open-sourced gateways implement this, internally we use it for our Trustpay integration.

 There's more, mainly bugfixes that we found during the upgrade.
 As always, but this time even more, please review the full list of changes available [here](changelog/crm/4.0.md).
+We've also made some [changes in the Skeleton app](https://github.com/remp2020/crm-skeleton/commit/a69eaccb20cb255738de6025b2d42dc6ebbda4a7), you might want to port them to your projects as well.

 ### 04-Feb-2025: REMP release (3.11)